bozsahin/cogs542/README.md

 One for CCG: <a href="https://github.com/bozsahin/ccglab">CCGlab</a>.

-One for Monadic Grammar: TBA
+One for Monadic Grammar: <a href="https://github.com/bozsahin/thebench">TheBench</a>.

 One for language of thought: <a href="https://github.com/piantado/pychuriso">pychuriso</a>.